 - A minimum GPA of 2.5.
 Please note that all undergraduate courses taken by graduate students, whether as prerequisites or for other reasons, are applied to their undergraduate transcript.
 Such courses are not be listed on their graduate transcript and have no bearing on their graduate GPA.

 - The student must submit a capstone paper which demonstrates the skills developed in the program, reflects on the program’s usefulness, recommends possible program improvements, and projects how the knowledge and skills learned in the program will be employed in future life and ministry.
-Specific guidelines for this paper may be obtained from the Office of Graduate Studies.
+Students should consult with their advisor to select a topic and receive specific guidelines.
 The paper must be submitted one month prior to the expected graduation date.

 MA in Biblical Studies:

 - A minimum GPA of 3.0.
 Please note that all undergraduate courses taken by graduate students, whether as prerequisites or for other reasons, are applied to their undergraduate transcript.
 Such courses are not on their graduate transcript and have no bearing on their graduate GPA.

 - Students must complete biblical language proficiency testing before graduation.
 The test(s) taken will be determined by the biblical language electives that the student took during his/her graduate studies.
 Information regarding these tests is available from the student’s academic advisor, and the testing must be done and the report submitted to the Office of Graduate Studies by April 1.